aaditya2210/ride-booking-modified/README.md

 ## 21. Experimental Demonstration of Circuit Breaker

-To demonstrate system resilience in a viva or major-project presentation, the following procedure can be used:
+To demonstrate system resilience the following procedure can be used:

 ### Step 1.
 Stop the Driver Service